Where are they now? Both Xls from Man Utd & City’s 2010 League Cup semi

 Zabaleta joined Manchester City a day before Sheikh Mansour’s takeover and spent nine years at the club, making 332 appearances and winning two Premier League titles.

-The defender moved to West Ham in 2017 but has admitted that he could return to his former club as a coach after he hangs up his boots.
+The defender spent three years at West Ham before hanging up his boots in 2020 and has admitted that he could return to his former club as a coach.

 “Why not?
 I spent nine years at Man City,” he told The Sun, “it was like a home and my last meeting with (chairman) Khaldoon Al-Mubarak, he said the door will be open for me to come back to Man City in some role, so we will see.
 It would be special.”